In Need of a Fort Lauderdale Dog Check Up?

 - A sudden collapse or trouble moving

-At Pet Royale Animal Hospital, we offer emergency care options that are available 24 hours a day, seven days a week to address serious problems with your pet.
+At Family Pet Medical Center, we offer emergency care options that are available 24 hours a day, seven days a week to address serious problems with your pet.
 Our veterinary team is on call and can meet you at our offices to help you manage the care of your beloved pet more effectively.
 To learn more about the services we offer or to schedule a regular appointment for your pet’s care, give us a call today at 954-567-2500.
 Our team can help you protect the health of your pet with vaccinations and treatment plans designed to let you spend many happy and healthy years together with your four-legged family members.